Do you struggle to focus during the day or does your concentration start to dwindle a few hours into work?

 Working in a cluttered space, even if you think that you function just as well in it because you tend to be sloppy, it’s really affecting your work and mood.

-A clean and orderly work and home environments are crucial to your ability to focus.
+Clean and orderly work and home environments are crucial to your ability to focus.

 Getting organized will eliminate distractions and create a serene space in which you can get things done.
 Decluttering is a quick and easy method for upping your productivity and focus.